ywanyi/devdocs/extension-dev-guide/package/package_module.md

     Use our [validation tool](https://github.com/magento/marketplace-tools){:target="_blank"} to check your package before you distribute it.

 ## Create a Magento Composer file {#composer}

 The Magento `composer.json` file defines the name, requirements, version, and other basic information about the component.
-This file must be placed in the root directory of the {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %}.
+This file must be placed in the root directory of the [module](https://glossary.magento.com/module).

 The `composer.json` uses [Composer's generic schema](https://getcomposer.org/doc/04-schema.md), with the following restrictions:

 Element | Description
 --- | ---
 `name` | A fully-qualified component name, in the format `<vendor-name>/<component-name>`.
 All letters must be in lowercase.
 Use dashes in the `<component-name>` to separate words.
+Themes must use the format `<vendor-name>/theme-<area>-<theme-name>`.
 `type` | For modules, this value must be set to `magento2-module`.
 Other possible types are `metapackage`, `magento2-theme`, and `magento2-language`.
 `autoload` | Specify necessary information to be loaded, such as [registration.php]({{ page.baseurl }}/extension-dev-guide/build/component-registration.html).
 For more information, see [Autoloading](https://getcomposer.org/doc/01-basic-usage.md#autoloading) from Composer.

 {% include php-dev/composer-types.md %}

 ### Using metapackages {#package-metapackage}

-Metapackages allow you to group an {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} that consists of multiple packages into a cohesive unit.
+Metapackages allow you to group an [extension](https://glossary.magento.com/extension) that consists of multiple packages into a cohesive unit.
 This works exactly as described in standard [composer.json documentation](https://getcomposer.org/doc/04-schema.md#type).
-If you have an extension that uses more than one package you must use a {% glossarytooltip 7490850a-0654-4ce1-83ff-d88c1d7d07fa %}metapackage{% endglossarytooltip %} as the *root package*.
+If you have an extension that uses more than one package you must use a [metapackage](https://glossary.magento.com/metapackage) as the *root package*.
 Otherwise you should not use metapackage.
 A metapackage that you submit to Magento Marketplace should be a .zip file containing only the metapackage `composer.json` file.

 {: .bs-callout .bs-callout-info }
 We recommend metapackages refer to specific component versions.
 Do not use wildcards to represent version ranges.